 (28)Agri-environment-climate payments should continue to play a prominent role in supporting the sustainable development of rural areas and in responding to society's increasing demands for environmental services.
 They should further encourage farmers and other land managers to serve society as a whole by introducing or continuing to apply agricultural practices contributing to climate change mitigation and adaptation and compatible with the protection and improvement of the environment, the landscape and its features, natural resources, the soil and genetic diversity.
 In this context the conservation of genetic resources in agriculture and the additional needs of farming systems that are of high nature value should be given specific attention.
 Payments should contribute to covering additional costs and income foregone resulting from the commitments undertaken and should only cover commitments going beyond relevant mandatory standards and requirements, in accordance with the "polluter pays" principle.
 In many situations the synergies resulting from commitments undertaken jointly by a group of farmers multiply the environmental and climate benefit.
 However, joint action brings additional transaction costs which should be compensated adequately.
 In order to ensure that farmers and other land managers are in a position to correctly implement the commitments they have undertaken, Member States should endeavour to provide them with the required skills and knowledge.
-Member States should maintain the level of efforts made during the 2007-2013 programming period and have to spend a minimum of 25 % of the total contribution from the EAFRD to each rural development programme for climate change mitigation and adaptation and land management, through the agri-environment-climate, organic farming and payments to areas facing natural or other specific constraints measures.
+Member States should maintain the level of efforts made during the 2007-2013 programming period and have to spend a minimum of 25 % of the total contribution from the EAFRD to each rural development programme for climate change mitigation and adaptation, biodiversity, resource efficiency and soil, water and land management, through the agri-environmentclimate, organic farming and payments to areas facing natural or other specific constraints measures, forestry measures, investment support contributing to these objectives and payments for Natura 2000 areas, as well as payments related to the implementation of Water Framework Directive.